biyunwu/mws-restaurant-stage-1/README.md

 ## Introduction

-The project is a restaurant review website which is serving by the local machine.
+The project is a restaurant review website which is served locally.

 ## Run the Project